nblair/nblair.github.io/_posts/2017-03-10-traffic-avoidance-via-bloom-filter.md

 **In a scenario with a high miss rate, using a bloom filter allows us to avoid issuing ~95% of our client side reads.
 With the configuration shown, our client only issues 30,000 to 60,000 HTTP requests per million resource ids we observe on the client side.**

-I estimate we can store about 800,000 ids (UUID-like Strings) per megabyte (MB) of bloom filter.
+I estimate we can store about 1,000,000 ids (UUID-like Strings) per megabyte (MB) of bloom filter at 1% false positives; that number goes to 1,300,000 at 3%.

 One side effect to understand with this strategy is that it may be possible for the following sequence: